 In Florida, minors from age 14 can be tried as adults for 21 specific felonies.
 These charges include homicide, assault, aggravated battery, home-invasion robbery, grand theft auto, and burglary.
 If the minor is ages 16 or 17 and commits a felony, they may be tried as an adult as well.

 There are three ways a juvenile's case may be transferred to adult court; direct file, filing a waiver, and a grand jury indictment.
 The direct file method is the most common and allows the prosecutors to refer a minor’s case to adult court.
 By using a waiver the prosecutor or the defendant may file a motion, asking the court to transfer the case to an adult court.
 Lastly, the state can seek a grand jury indictment If the minor is charged with a crime that carries a death or life imprisonment sentence.

 Sealing a Child’s Criminal Record in Florida

 Representation for Juvenile Criminal Cases in Florida

-At Frank Schwartz, P.A., we are happy to supply exceptional representation and are committed to aggressive legal defense for individuals and minors throughout the Miami area that have been jailed and who have been charged with serious criminal activities.
-When you work with our Miami juvenile defense lawyers, we could take swift action to make sure that a personalized strategy is created for your certain situation.
+At Frank Schwartz, P.A., we are happy to supply exceptional representation and are committed to aggressive legal defense for individuals and minors throughout the South Florida area that have been jailed and who have been charged with serious criminal activities.
+When you work with our South Florida juvenile defense lawyers, we could take swift action to make sure that a personalized strategy is created for your certain situation.

-Frank Schwartz is a Miami attorney who concentrates his legal practice in the area of criminal defense.
+Frank Schwartz is a South Florida attorney who concentrates his legal practice in the area of criminal defense.
 Mr. Schwartz is proud to have established a highly successful and effective criminal defense trial practice in South Florida.